Are you running an online business and need a reliable solution to help spur a subscription to your site?

 The add-ons package includes two-factor authentication, widget restriction, payment reminders, and more.

 - set up different subscription options – multi-level, paid, free, unlimited, etc.;

 - share content with a limited number of people or publish it to all participants;

 - integrate one of the eight payment methods;

 - set discounts for WooCommerce products.

-Pros: Membership’s easy setup and rich features give you everything you need to make users comfortably experience the content.
-You are in complete control of how and what your client sees.
-You can also set up additional sales or recurring payments in just one click.
+Pros: The membership’s simple configuration and extensive features provide you with all you need to provide consumers with a pleasurable content experience.
+You have complete control of what your client sees and how they see it..
+You can also set up additional sales or recurring payments with a single click.

 - There is no way to edit page templates.

 - Some users get confused by a large number of settings and features.

 - There is no free version.